codacy/codacy-stylelint/README.md

 ## Update tool version

+The tool is dependabot friendly, so it is automatically updated.
+In order to update manually:

 1. Open package.json file
-2. Update *stylint* to the desired version
+2. Update *stylint* to the desired version and run:

+    ```
+    npm update
+    ```

 3. Generate docs

 ## Generate Docs